ethersphere/storage-incentives/docs/REDISTRIBUTION.md

    - Only nodes in proximity to anchor can participate

 3. **Claim Phase** (50% = 76 blocks ≈ 6 minutes)
-   - Truth is determined from reveals
+   - Truth is determined from reveals (stake-density-weighted lottery)
-   - Winner is randomly selected from truth-tellers
+   - Winner is randomly selected from truth-tellers (same weighting)
-   - Winner verifies their reserve
+   - Anyone may submit `claim()` with proofs; pot goes to `winner.owner`
-   - Pot is transferred to winner
+   - If proofs fail, the whole transaction reverts (including penalties)

 ### Proximity and Anchors